Skip to content

 Marianne Wie invites the public to workshops where we create blue and white images using sunlight and plants from the local area.
 The prints become part of a shared exhibition in Kunstsatellitten that grows throughout the month.
 You can take part once or several times.

-July: Exhibition – The Landfill
+July: Exhibition – Shifts

 by Solveig Sumire Sandvik and Eli Lea